nafialhasan/Portfolio-6/README.md

 ## Contact Information

-For any questions or further information, feel free to contact me at [nafialhasan@gmail.com].
+For any queries or further information, feel free to contact me at [nafialhasan@gmail.com](mailto:nafialhasan@gmail.com).
+You can also connect with me on [LinkedIn](https://www.linkedin.com/in/nafialhasan/).